Meet the Sleep Team

 How many hours of sleep should a person really get?

 The optimal sleep duration requirement is largely determined by heredity.
-However, large large surveys show that the average sleep duration for adult person is about 7 to 8 hours.
+However, large surveys show the average sleep duration for an adult is about 7 to 8 hours.

 From the Press Release: “One of the most frequently asked questions that our sleep specialists receive is: ‘What is the perfect amount of sleep?’” said Dr. Clete Kushida, President of World Sleep Society, which hosts World Sleep Day each year.
 “The short answer is at least 7 hours in length, but a truly restorative sleep depends on duration as well as continuity and depth.
 Understanding the impact of sleep on physical and mental health is more important than ever before.
 Share our commitment and amplify our mission to advance sleep health worldwide.”